-This cherry lime galette is bright and fresh and really easy to make – it will become a summer favorite.
+This cherry lime galette is bright, fresh, and really easy to make – it will become a summer favorite.

 I found cherries for 99 cents a pound!
 That’s pretty much unheard of, right?
 Unfortunately, Ben isn’t the biggest fan of them so I needed to think of something fun to do with them.
-Plus I’m a food blogger and if you haven’t heard, that’s kinda what we do.
+I love these cherry chicken tacos and couscous with cherries but I was thinking desserts.

 I like cherry pie…but I don’t really like to make pies.

 Too.
 Much.
 Work.